ResistanceHub/game-of-html/README.md

 ## Using C# to fetch data from the API

-There are two challenges to overcome when consuming data from an API serving JSON.
+There are two challenges to overcome when consuming data from an API serving JSON

 - Desrializing the JSON
 - Requesting the DATA